-- Crack the egg into very cold water.
+- Add the egg into very cold water.

 - Whisk vigorously and discard the form on the surface.

-- As you slowly pour the egg mixture into the flour, mix the butter with chopsticks in a figure 8 motion (mix about at most 1 minute).
-Do not over mix and please leave some lumps in butter.
+- As you slowly pour the egg mixture into the flour, mix the batter with chopsticks in a figure 8 motion (mix about at most 1 minute).
+Do not over mix and please leave some lumps in batter.
 Keep the batter cold all the time.**

 - Start deep frying from the root vegetables as oil temperature needs to be a bit lower than non-root vegetables.
 If the ingredient is wet, dry them with paper towel before dredging in the batter.***